krishs505/Aphelion/README.md

 # Aphelion

 **Aphelion** is a multi-functional Discord.js bot designed with a wide range of features, commands, and advanced mathematical algorithms.
-Whether you're managing a server, analyzing games, or exploring math tools, Aphelion brings it all into one extensible package.
+Whether you're managing a server, analyzing games, or exploring math tools, Aphelion brings it all into one package.

 ---